 Rosehip oil is my fave oil for skin.
-It’s derived from the hips of roses, i.e. the radish-like balls roses leave behind after they blossoms.
+It’s derived from the hips of roses, i.e. the radish-like balls roses leave behind after they blossom.

 There’s more.
 Rosehip oil is a natural source of vitamin A, the only thing that can really reduce wrinkles.
 Vitamin A fights wrinkles on three fronts: it boosts collagen production, destroys free radicals and speeds up the skin’s natural exfoliating process.
 All things that make it look younger.

-If you’ve ready this far, you’re probably think that Vintner’s Daughter Active Botanical Serum is indeed worth the hype.
+If you’ve ready this far, you’re probably thinking that Vintner’s Daughter Active Botanical Serum is indeed worth the hype.
 Not so fast.